kform-dev/choreo-docs/docs/02-userguide/04_runner.md

 # Runner

-The Choreo runner operates as the execution engine of the platform, capable of running in two distinct modes: Development Mode and Production Mode.
+The Choreo runner operates as the execution engine of the system, capable of running in two distinct modes: Development Mode and Production Mode.
 These modes are tailored to support different stages of project development and deployment, ensuring both flexibility and robustness in handling resources and executing business logic.

 ## Resources